Violent domestic dispute results in multiple charges for Urbana man

 Learning that help had been called, Knight allegedly threatened to kill the woman and took her phone, identification and credit cards from her.

 Police also found multiple televisions, some of which were believed to have been stolen.
-Police learned that Knight had recently pawned two televisions at an Urbana pawn shop which had been reported stolen from his employer.
+Police learned Knight had recently pawned two televisions at an Urbana pawn shop, which had been reported stolen from his employer.

 If convicted of the most serious of the charges, vehicular invasion, Knight faces penalties ranging from probation to four to 15 years in prison.